The Ship (novel): Plot

 A vital convoy is heading to Malta, escorted by five Royal Navy light cruisers, including HMS Artemis.
 It is afternoon, and Artemis, commanded by Captain Troughton-Harrington-Yorke, has just beaten off a number of air attacks.
 An Italian surface fleet, with the battleships San Martino and Legnano and several light cruisers, will intercept it soon.
 The convoy must get through, so the British ships must fight.
-The crew, from the command level officers on the bridge down to the ordinary seamen in the lower decks, prepares for the coming confrontation, while part of them is also occupied with their own, very colorful lives.
+The crew, from the command level officers on the bridge down to the ordinary seamen in the lower decks, prepares for the coming confrontation, while part of them is also occupied with their own, very colourful lives.

 Upon receiving reports from the lookouts at the masthead of enemy ships ahead, the cruisers lay a smoke screen, then attack.
 The ship sustains two hits, the first of which kills the ship's surgeon and several other crewmembers, while the second one does more damage to the ship and requires the flooding of "X" gun turret aft.
-The other two turrets continue to fire upon the Italian fleet, while destroyers lay a torpedo attack.
+The other two turrets continue to fire upon the Italian fleet, while destroyers make a torpedo attack.
 A single shell, whose history from the mining of the ores to the firing of the gun is described in detail, hits the Italian flagship and strikes the final blow to the morale of the enemy commanders.
 With the San Martino being hit by a torpedo, the Italian fleet retires as night falls, and the convoy continues for Malta.

 The captain remains on the bridge, more determined than ever to continue "the long struggle of sea power against tyranny", which so many naval commanders fought before him.